wdi-sg/activerecord-intro/readme.md

 # Active Record

 ## Learning Objectives
-- Define ORM and why we use it over a database language.
+- Define the term `ORM` and why we use it over a database language.
-- Explain what Active record is and what problems it solves.
+- Explain what Active Record is and what problems it solves.
 - Explain convention over configuration and how it relates to Active Record
 - Define a class that inherits from AR
-- Utilize AR to perform the following CRUD actions on a database
+- Utilize AR to perform CRUD actions on a database
-  - create
-  - new
-  - save
-  - all
-  - find, find_by
-  - where
-  - update
-  - destroy
-- Differentiate between class versus instant methods in Active Record objects/classes
+- Differentiate between class and instance methods in Active Record objects/classes
 - Utilize `has_many`, `belongs_to` to establish associations/relationships with AR
 - Seed a database using AR

 ## Framing (5 / 5)

 Think about what we have learned so far in this unit.
 We now have a way to persist data in a database.
 We've also learned about how OOP allows us to programmatically represent real things as objects in ruby.
 Which is AWESOME!
 But really databases just seems like data in this kind of cryptic place on our local computer.
 We have to make super long SQL statements to do CRUD.
 It'd be really nice if we had some kind of way to interface between the database and our servers/applications in order to streamline this process.
 Enter ORM's.

 ### Information Dive (5 / 10)

 For the next 5 minutes, research what ORM's are.

 [ORM - wikipedia](https://en.wikipedia.org/wiki/Object-relational_mapping)

 [AR Read 1.1 - 1.3](http://guides.rubyonrails.org/active_record_basics.html)

-### T&T (5 / 15)
-Now, turn & talk to your neighbor and discuss:
+Try to answer these questions:

 1. At a high level, what are ORM's and how might they be useful?
 2. What is the importance of interfacing the server with the database?

 ## ORM's & Active Record (10 / 25)

 - *Official* wikipedia definition.
 A programming technique for converting data between incompatible type systems in object-oriented programming languages.

 > Thats sounds like a lot of 5 dollar words, but what does it really mean?